Al-Qaida says it is severing ties with a militant group fighting in Syria, the group known as the Islamic State of Iraq and the Levant.

-Al-Qaida chief Ayman al-Zawahiri ordered ISIL last year to operate independently from the Nusra Front, another al-Qaida-linked jihadist group in Syria.
+Al-Qaida chief Ayman al-Zawahiri ordered the ISIL last year to operate independently from the Nusra Front, another al-Qaida-linked jihadist group in Syria.

 The ISIL has also been known as the Islamic State of Iraq and Syria, or ISIS.